NASA-NJU/FlyMon/README.md

 **Single CMU-Group**

 The main branch is a reference implementation of single CMU-Group, which includes:
-* P4-16 codes include four stages of the CMU-Group, as well as an additional task registration module and key reporting module.
+* P4-16 codes of the CMU-Group.
+We implement an additional task registration module and heavy key reporting module.
 * A demo control plane which shows how to:
     * dynamically install measurement tasks.
     * dynamically allocate memory with different size.